 Premiums vary between states as a result of differing stamp duty rates, however our minimum Total Premiums for Professional Indemnity ($1M cover) start from $983 (incl.
 GST).

-We have designed the Insurance application process so that it takes an average of 5 minutes to complete your application.
+We have designed the Insurance application process so it only takes an average of 5 minutes to complete your application.
 In most cases your application will be instantly approved online, and you can print your Confirmation of Insurance to prove to clients and prospects that you have the requisite cover in place...
-It's that easy !!
-All other documentation, such as your tax invoice, policy schedule and policy wording will be emailed directly to you for your records.
+It's that easy!!
+All other documentation, such as your tax invoice, policy schedule and wording will be emailed directly to you for your records.

 Your Insurance policy is arranged by Express Insurance acting as an agent of Berkley Insurance Australia, a registered business name of Berkley Insurance Company (ABN 53 126 559 706) and part of the W.R.Berkley Corporation.

-There financial strength rating of Berkley Insurance Australia is "A+(Strong)" by Standard & Poor's.
+The financial strength rating of Berkley Insurance Australia is "A+ (Strong)" by Standard & Poor's.

 For each Architects policy completed online we make a donation to Motor Neurone Disease (MND) Australia.